JeffreyRR24/deleteiam/README.md

 # deleteiam
-Delete IAM policy in AWS look using lambda
+Delete IAM policy in AWS using lambda

 - Put the txt file in a S3 bucket
 - In the file you can give the names of the policies you don't want deleted.